r-richmond/r-richmond.github.io.source/content/post/2018-06-12-dbeaver-import-csv.md

 ![data_finished](/img/20180612_data_finished.png)

-## 6) Check to make sure that the data has finished loading
+## 6) Check to make sure that the data has loaded correctly

-As a last optional step it is good practice to make sure that everything loaded correctly which you can see here
+As a last optional step it is good practice to make sure that everything loaded correctly which can easily be done by running a query against your target DB

 ![data_in_table](/img/20180612_data_in_table.png)

 ## 7) Final Notes & Thoughts

-* While this process takes a little bit more time to get setup than other tools the setup part is only a one time pain
+* While this process takes a little bit more time to get setup than other tools setting up the CSV connection only needs to be done once
-* After setting this up you are also able to easily query CSVs using SQL within the best SQL IDE on the market :)
+  * One side benefit of this as well is that you are now able to run SQL queries against CSVs very easily
-  * Simply use the CSV connection like any other connection
-* The only real pain point that I have run across is that if you add a new CSV file or add/delete columns in an active CSV connection you have to restart the import wizard & refresh the CSV connection for the changes to be picked up
+* The only real pain point that I have run across is that if you add a new CSV file or add/delete columns in an active CSV connection you have to cancel the import wizard & refresh the CSV connection for the changes to be picked up
-  * this feedback was provided in [issue 926](https://github.com/dbeaver/dbeaver/issues/926) hopefully it is resolved in a future update
+  * this feedback was provided in [issue 926](https://github.com/dbeaver/dbeaver/issues/926) and hopefully it will be resolved in a future update